Updated: May 28, 2026

 1. Installation approach

-Native apps need to be installed from official app stores.
+Native apps require to be installed from official app stores.
 If you want to build an app that people will turn to frequently, such as social media or a parking app, then a native application is likely your best bet.
 But, let’s say you’re creating an app for something that people don’t use every day, like insurance claims.
 In that case, having to download and install a native app can be a real pain.

 Here is a simple visualization to compare the convenience of both options from a user’s perspective.